 According to the American Cancer Society, about 1 in 20 Americans will develop colon cancer at some point during their lifetime, making it one of the more common cancers in the United States.
 While the exact cause of colon cancer has not yet been pinpointed, researchers have found several factors that can increase or decrease a person’s risk.
-Colon cancer is scary, and it can be devastating.
+Cancer is scary, and it can be devastating.
+But there’s hope.

 To lower your risk of developing colon cancer, follow these five lifestyle choices: